Ian Goodfellow: Education

-Goodfellow obtained his B.S. and M.S. in computer science from Stanford University under the supervision of Andrew Ng (co-founder and head of Google Brain), and his Ph.D. in machine learning from the Université de Montréal in April 2014, under the supervision of Yoshua Bengio and Aaron Courville.
+Goodfellow obtained his B.S. and M.S. in computer science from Stanford University under the supervision of Andrew Ng (co-founder and head of Google Brain), and his PhD. in machine learning from the Université de Montréal in February 2015, under the supervision of pioneer of deep learning Yoshua Bengio and Aaron Courville.
 Goodfellow's thesis is titled Deep learning of representations and its application to computer vision.

 Career

 After graduation, Goodfellow joined Google as part of the Google Brain research team.
-In March 2016 he left Google to join the newly founded OpenAI research laboratory.
+In March 2016, he left Google to join the newly founded OpenAI research laboratory.
 Barely 11 months later, in March 2017, Goodfellow returned to Google Research but left again in 2019.

-In 2019 Goodfellow joined Apple as director of machine learning in the Special Projects Group.
+In 2019, Goodfellow joined Apple as director of machine learning in the Special Projects Group.
 He resigned from Apple in April 2022 to protest Apple's plan to require in-person work for its employees.
-Goodfellow then joined DeepMind as a research scientist.
+Shortly after, Goodfellow then joined Google DeepMind as a research scientist.